UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 ---

-## Diverging color schemes are suitable for plots with a natural midpoint.
+## Diverging colour schemes are suitable for plots with a natural midpoint

 <center>
 <img src=/module5/color-schemes-lightness.png width=70%></img>